 Moderators are responsible for the flow of Panel Discussions.
 Specific responsibilities are included below.

-Poster Presenters present abstract content during a live poster session.
-Poster presenters remain by their poster to discuss and answer questions during the formal poster viewing hours.
+In-Person Poster Presenters remain by their poster to discuss and answer questions during the formal in-person poster viewing hours of the Student Conference.

 It is our sincere desire to comply fully with both the letter and the spirit of the Americans with Disabilities Act (ADA) of 1990 and to ensure that this and all Annual Meetings are useful, productive, inclusive, and accessible for all.
 For questions about accessibility or to make suggestions, please contact AMS staff by email ([email protected]) or by phone (617-226-3916).
 Four-week advance notice is recommended to ensure seamless action.